shtabari/shtabari.github.io/_portfolio/portf-llm.md

 - **Python:** The backbone of my development, Python allows us to write efficient, readable code for my chatbot, integrating LLM and RAG functionalities seamlessly.

-- **Dash App:** We leverage the Dash framework to create interactive, web-based dashboards that offer users a visually engaging way to interact with the chatbot.
+- **Streamlit App:** We leverage the Streamlit framework to create interactive, web-based dashboards that offer users a visually engaging way to interact with the chatbot.
 This enhances the user experience by making interactions simple, intuitive, and accessible.

 - **Docker Container:** By containerizing my application with Docker, we ensure that it can be deployed consistently and reliably across any environment.
 This facilitates easy scaling and updating of my service, making it robust and flexible.